 Update: We will keep updating this table with weekly developer community call recordings and relevant posts.
+Suggested order to view these is Session 05, and then the others.

 | Session 01 | Nov 28, 2025 | Introduction to CoRE stack datasets, data organization, API invocation.
 Understand the data structure. | Video |